-High Load Capacity properties do not have benefits for CLT floor panels because the floor does not have to bear a heavy load as wall and roof.
+High Load Capacity properties do not have benefits for CLT floor panels because the floor does not have to bear a heavy load like a wall and roof.
 But Its High Load Capacity properties are very important.
-When it is use to beams and roof construction.
+When it is used for beams and roof construction.

 Some customers think that they cannot get the design they want by using the CLT panel.
 But this is not true at all.
 We can get all the designs similar to solid wood using CLT panels.
 But it is also true that in some cases it is difficult for some designers.
 Some experts say “CLT is six times faster than traditional methods“.
 It is easy to work with.

 Good thermal insulation performance and good sound insulation properties are additional benefits of CLT.
 CLT has a thermal conductivity of 0.13W/mK.
 In properties of thermal performance, it is better than traditional wood logs, steel, and concrete.
 This is very beneficial for those regions which have very cold and hot weather.
 This material has multiple lumbar layers that maintain room temperature.